dmulholl/ibis/readme.md

 Ibis
 ====

-A lightweight template engine in Python.
+Ibis is a lightweight, Django-style template engine written in Python.

 Sample syntax: